Keto Breading Mix -Zero Carb

 • Zero carb - because at the end of the day, I don't have many macros spare and I want to eat dessert too!
 The ingredients have been carefully curated to be ultra-low in carbs.

-• More affordable - because alternatives like grinding up pork rinds is expensive and don't get me started on the price of parmesan cheese!
+• More affordable - because alternatives like grinding up pork rinds are expensive and don't get me started on the price of parmesan cheese!

 • Taste - I have aimed for a base level of tastiness so it's not bland.